Jake Tapper: CNN

 It was announced December 20, 2012, that Tapper would join CNN and would anchor a new weekday program and serve as the network's chief Washington correspondent.
 He began with CNN in January 2013, hosting his own program, The Lead with Jake Tapper.

 The Lead with Jake Tapper won three National Headliner Awards for its reporting in 2013.
 Among broadcast television networks, cable networks and syndicators, The Lead with Jake Tapper won first prize for its coverage of the Boston Marathon bombing and second prize for its coverage of the Oklahoma tornadoes in the category of "Coverage of a Major News Event."
 It won third prize for its coverage of the Boston Marathon bombing in the category of "Continuing Coverage of a Major News Event."
 In 2014, The Lead was honored for a series of reports on academic fraud at the University of North Carolina at Chapel Hill by correspondent Sara Ganim with a Society of Professional Journalists' Sigma Delta Chi Award for Investigative Reporting.

-The Lead has been nominated for numerous News & Documentary Emmy Awards, including for Outstanding Live News Broadcast.
+The Lead was nominated for numerous News & Documentary Emmy Awards, including for Outstanding Live News Broadcast.
 A report for The Lead by correspondent Isa Sores, called "Madua's Blood Gold", was awarded an Emmy in 2020; a story by Anna Coren on a "9-Year-Old Afghan Sold into Marriage" was awarded an Emmy in 2022.

 In January 2015, Tapper's reporting on a new Pentagon policy resulted in the U.S. military changing a rule that was adversely impacting caregivers — "non-medical attendants" or NMAs — for wounded servicemembers.
 The Pentagon had started to limit reimbursements for NMAs as they worked with servicemembers who had been severely wounded, often with missing limbs or debilitating brain injuries.
 Upon Tapper's inquiry, the Pentagon reinstated the previous policy.

 On the 80th anniversary of D-Day in 2024, Tapper reported on Gold Star families protesting a 2014 change in policy by the American Battle Monuments Commission that had previously allowed families to pay for flowers, which the ABMC would ensure be placed on the graves of their loved ones in cemeteries abroad, such as Normandy.
 After the piece aired, crediting Tapper, the White House pushed the ABMC to change the policy back.

 In June 2015, Tapper became host of CNN's Sunday political show, State of the Union with Jake Tapper.
 There, he has become known for challenging politicians of all stripes, including challenging Senator Bernie Sanders to release his tax returns; asking Jeb Bush why Hillary Clinton is responsible for Benghazi if his brother George W. Bush bears no responsibility for the terrorist attacks on 9/11; asking Hillary Clinton about the FBI investigation into her private email server; and asking Donald Trump if he would denounce support from white supremacists, the Ku Klux Klan, and David Duke—referred to days later as "the infamous Tapper-Trump exchange" by Mitt Romney in his March 2016 speech condemning Trump.